 Finding this triple-win solution wasn’t simple.
-It took a nearly decade-long project to figure out a financially viable way to do it without creating any waste.
-The biggest challenge was getting everyone on board, Darby says.
+It took a near decade-long project to figure out a financially viable way to do it without creating any waste.
+The biggest challenge being getting everyone on board, says Darby.

-The company needed to partner with mussel farmers and establish a regular supply of the waste, get the local authorities on side, develop a way of drying the product, then determine how best to deliver it to the chickens and in what quantities.
+First up, Frenz needed to partner with mussel farmers and establish a regular supply of the waste, as well as get the local authorities on side.
+From there, they had to develop a way of drying the product, and determine how best to deliver it to the chickens and in what quantities.

-The next step is doing comprehensive testing of the eggs to prove the recognised nutritional benefits of the new feed and create a marketing advantage for Frenz.
+From here, the business is wanting to comprehensively test the eggs to prove the recognised nutritional benefits of the new feed, ultimately creating a marketing advantage for Frenz.

 “Our eggs already have up to three times the amount of Omega 3 as other eggs, and are higher in protein and have less saturated fat, because of their unlimited access to green pasture, and we’re confident we’re going to find other benefits from the mussel feed,” Darby says.